bugsnag/bugsnag-cli/README.md

 # Bugsnag CLI
 [![Build status](https://badge.buildkite.com/4c42f3d6345b14ecdc243abcf974cad0cfd9844e1b0e5f2418.svg)](https://buildkite.com/bugsnag/bugsnag-cli)

+Upload your Flutter app's Dart symbol files to [Bugsnag](https://www.bugsnag.com/platforms/flutter) using our CLI.

 ## Installation

+The binaries are available on our [GitHub releases page](https://github.com/bugsnag/bugsnag-cli/releases) for macOS, Linux and Windows.

-To **install** or **update** bugsnag-cli, you should run the install script.
-To do that, you may either download and run the script manually, or use the following cURL or Wget command:
+To install or upgrade to the latest binary for your architecture, you can also run the following `cURL` or `Wget` commands:

 ```sh
 curl -o- https://raw.githubusercontent.com/bugsnag/bugsnag-cli/master/install.sh | bash
 ```